-For a city break in art-lovers paradise in the Spanish capital of Madrid, a hotel is needed that shares a passion for art and celebrates the local history, whilst at the same time having the contemporary flair that reverberates this European city; step forward Four Seasons Hotel Madrid.
+For a city break in art-lovers paradise in the Spanish capital of Madrid, a hotel is needed that shares a passion for art and celebrates the local history while at the same time having the contemporary flair that reverberates this European city; step forward Four Seasons Hotel Madrid.

-The hotel only opened in 2020 and yet has been adopted by locals and discerning travelers alike and is firming stamping itself, not just on the Madrid hotel scene but also as one of the top hotels to visit in Europe.
-We thought it high time that Luxury Travel Diary checked it out for you…
+The hotel only opened in 2020 and has been adopted by locals and discerning travelers alike.
+It is firmly placed not just on the Madrid hotel scene but also as one of the top hotels to visit in Europe.

 The Four Seasons Madrid is located in the very heart of the city at the intersection of the iconic streets of Calle de Sevilla and Calle de Alcalá.
 It would be hard to find a better place to base yourself.
 Puerta del Sol lies just steps away, the Prado Museum is a very short walk, and all the major sights are easily reachable on foot.